layilin/SP23-33852/_paginated/sc-page027.md

 [^f27n2]: A family of crested lizards (order Squamata, suborder Sauria).
 More than seven hundred species have been identified; they are found principally in the temperate and tropical Americas.
 Their flesh and eggs are valued for food.

 [^f27n3]: *Lues venerea* was the medical term used for syphilis (also commonly known by the British as the "French pox").
+There were no effective treatments for syphilis until the early twentieth century.

 [^f27n4]: The American alligator, *Alligator mississippiensis*.